 Brexit - What it Will Mean for Your Data

 Brexit.
 I think we can all agree that we've heard quite enough about it, wishing that Theresa May and her party would just get on with the proceedings once and for all.
 Barely does a news broadcast go by where we don't have the latest Brexit conundrum furrowing our already anxious brows.
-If anything, a resolution seems extremely far off in the distant future, especially now that MPs have voted to delay Brexit.
+If anything, a resolution seems extremely far off in the distant future.

 Despite all of the uncertainty surrounding our departure from the EU, we would advise that you don't take the government's stance by faffing around when it comes to sorting out your company data.
 Believe it or not, Brexit will have an impact on your data, therefore, it's important that your business is as best prepared as it can be before D Day...or "B Day" is more fitting in this instance.

 In order to fully prepare for Brexit you must be aware of how it will affect your data.

 1. The GDPR will still apply to your business

 As you will already know, rules surrounding the collection and use of personal data is set at an EU-level by the GDPR.
 The UK is required to adhere to these regulations as it's still technically a member of the union, and regardless of whether we leave without an agreement in place regarding data protection, there will be no immediate change to the UK's data protection standards.
 Therefore, the GDPR will still apply.